 1, 2 or 3 extra-long twin lofted beds [80" x 36"]

 1, 2 or 3 wardrobes

 Window shades or blinds (must be left in place)

 Wireless connection to the University's computer network

-Laundry facilities located on the grounds floors of both Gooch and Dillard
+Laundry facilities (on the ground floors of Gooch and Dillard))